skallaher/LearningGit/0-Motivation.md

 ## Story: Collaboration

-A long time ago, in a university not so far away, a eight students were working together to write their final paper for a class.
+A long time ago, in a university not so far away, eight students were working together to write their final paper for a class.
 They had divided the paper into sections, and each wrote their part, but then the one who had volunteered to be the editor had to take all of their emailed parts